SeriousOldMan/Simulator-Controller/Docs/Classes Reference.md

   - W:Grow - The control grows in width by the amount the window has grown horizontally.
   - V:Center - The control is centered vertically in the window area.

+Please note, that you don't have to call *DefineResizeRule* manually.
+Simply include the resize rules into the options string, when add ing a new control to the window using the *Add* method.

 #### *Close(#rest arguments)*
 Will be called, when the window is closed by the user.
-The default method simply calls *ExitApp(*)*
+The default method simply calls *ExitApp(0)*

 #### *Resize(minMax :: String, width :: Integer, height :: Integer)*
 Is called periodically, when the user is resizing the window.
 The default implementation applies the resiz rules.